openhab/openhab-addons/bundles/org.openhab.binding.openwebnet/README.md

 Example: if you want to activate SCENARIO number 9 on the thermo Central Unit you have to set `mode` = `SCENARIO` and `scenarioProgram` = `9`.

+### Energy Channels

+`energyToday`  and `energyThisMonth` channel updates depend on F520/F521  measurements; As a consequence if the meter registers no variation since the last read the value is not updated

 ## Full Example

 ### openwebnet.things: